 Believe it or not, I still eat there every now and then.
 I usually go for a salad and chicken Alfredo – I just ask them to replace the pasta with steamed broccoli and they’re happy to accommodate!
+It’s just like how I serve my low carb alfredo sauce at home!

 I totally miss the Olive Garden Zuppa Toscana recipe though.
 It’s one of my favorite soups to eat at a restaurant.
-Unfortunately, it’s loaded with carbs thanks to the flour they use as a thickener and the thin slices of potatoes.

 This keto Zuppa Toscana recipe is a great copycat though!

-I hope you guys give this zuppa toscana with turnips a try.
+I hope you guys give this keto zuppa toscana with turnips a try.
 I know you’re going to love it!

 This soup goes great with our cauliflower breadsticks!
 I wont pretend they taste like Olive Garden’s breadsticks, but they’re still darn good.